-2021 – Great Lakes water quantity, improving measurement and estimation of the Great lakes water budget components
+2021 – Great Lakes water quantity and improving measurement and estimation of the Great lakes water budget components

-The Regional Body and Compact Council encourage researchers to consider this science strategy as they pursue their research agendas and to share related research with us.
+The Regional Body and Compact Council encourage researchers to consider this science strategy as they pursue their research agendas, and share findings with the secretariat at email@example.com.

 September 14-15, 2019 Meeting of the Science team

-At least every five years, the Regional Body and Compact Council must perform a cumulative impact assessment.
-To date, two "major" cumulative impact assessments have been completed.
+At least every five years the Regional Body and Compact Council perform a comprehensive cumulative impact assessment of withdrawals, diversions and consumptive uses.